-Common Examples of Missing or Inadequate Documents
+Common Examples of Missing or Additional Documents They May Ask For

 They Need a Copy of Your Landlord's ID Card and a Copy of the Landlord's Tapu (Title Deed) for the Place Where You Live